 Producer, guitarist, and visual artist Scott Faris has spent the last 20 years doing what he loves: creating.
 The proprietor of FarisWheel Productions, a graphic and web design firm, and the owner of the Amusement Park Recording Studio in Lubbock, Texas, Scott is a veteran of the independent music and art scene.
 He has toured as the guitarist for 100 Love Sonnets, Meltdown Morning and The Reagan Administration and has played on, recorded and produced hundreds of songs with over 50 albums to his credit.

 Scott began his career as a guitar teacher for the world-renowned classical guitarist David Brandon.
-He later became the Director of Guitar Studies and founder and co-director of the Entertainment Business program at South Plains College (Levelland, Texas), alma mater of Natalie Maines (The Dixie Chicks), Lee Ann Womack and Jedd Hughes.
-During his tenure at SPC, Scott was instrumental in developing its guitar program and was the founder of AlternaTV, an audition-only, student-led rock band that filmed a live televised concert monthly.
+He later became the Director of Guitar Studies and founder and Co-Director of the Entertainment Business Program at South Plains College (Levelland, Texas), alma mater of Natalie Maines (The Dixie Chicks), Lee Ann Womack and Jedd Hughes.
+During his tenure at SPC, Scott was instrumental in developing its guitar program and was the founder of AlternaTV, an audition-only, student-led rock band that films a live televised concert monthly.